Meta-Vis/Meta-Vis.github.io/content/authors/chenhaotian/_index.md

 ---

 Haotian Chen is a engineer of machine vision at the MetaVis and the Industrial Computer Vision Center in HITCQ.
-His works include machine vision algorithm development and especially soft materials anomaly detection.
+His works include machine vision algorithm development and especially flexible materials anomaly detection.